netzkontrast/chapters/CONTRIBUTING.md

 It intentionally avoids feeds, virality, and attention-extractive design.

 We optimize for:
-- clarity over cleverness
+- Clarity over cleverness
-- depth over speed
+- Depth over speed
-- restraint over feature growth
+- Restraint over feature growth
-- reading as participation
+- Reading as participation

 ## Who This Is For